kimfucious/sakura/README.md

 ├── assets <= sample page
 ├── cardigan-butcher <= sample post
 ├── code-snippets <= sample post
-├── css <= compressed main.css file
+├── dexteriore <= sample post
 ├── favicon.ico
+├── figure-element <= sample post
 ├── index.html <= compiled "home" page with pagination
 ├── jean-shorts <= sample post
-├── more-samples <= sample post
 ├── my_collection <= sample collection directory
 ├── page2 <= page two off the index.html page created by pagination
+├── picture-element <= sample post
-└── sample-1 <= sample post
+├── sample-1 <= sample post
+└── search.json <= instant search results file
 ```

-> The `_site` directory is where Jekyll puts your compiled site.
+> The `_site` directory is where Jekyll puts your compiled site on build.
 You can read more about the Jekyll directory structure [here](https://jekyllrb.com/docs/structure/).

-Open http://localhost:4000 in your browser to view the site.
+### Publish your site

 When you're ready, publish the `_site` directory.

 For publishing options, checkout [surge](https://surge.sh/help/getting-started-with-surge) and/or [netlify](https://www.netlify.com/blog/2017/05/11/migrating-your-jekyll-site-to-netlify/).
 There are other options, but these two are pretty slick.

-I haven't yet tested this with Github pages, but I intend to...
+I haven't yet tested this with Github pages, but I intend to... not sure when, as Netlify is so easy.

 ## Usage

 You don't really need to know how this theme works in order to use it.
 You can simply create your posts, using Markdown, and save them in the `_posts` folder, if you simply want to blog.

+> :point_up: Take a moment to check out the sample posts for some further tips on using this template.

+### Now, it's up to you

+Time to generate some cool content!

+If you're ready to create your first post, go for it!
+Just create a new markdown file in the `_posts` folder.
+If you have the server running, your post should appear in your browser a short while after you save it.

+If you want some more info on creating posts, read [here](https://jekyllrb.com/docs/posts/).

+> :point_up: Be sure to name your post file correctly (e.g. year-month-day-title.md)!

 Further, to delete, modify, or add new content, do this in the `_posts`, `pages`, and/or the `_my_collection` folders.
 Jekyll will tear down and rebuild the `_site` folder contents accordingly with each new build.